 You may provide goods as bonus items with the purchase of other goods.
-For example, you may give your customer a "free" picture frame when they purchase a certain number of printed photos.
+For example, you may give your customer a free picture frame when they purchase a certain number of printed photos.
 For the purposes of the PST, these transactions are sales of both items.

-If all of the items (e.g. purchased and provided as a bonus) are taxable goods (e.g. the picture frame and the printed photos), you charge PST on the purchase price paid.
+If all of the items (e.g. purchased and provided as a bonus) are taxable goods (e.g. the picture frame and the printed photos), you must charge PST on the purchase price paid.
 You can purchase the bonus items exempt from PST as goods for resale.

 If the transaction is for both taxable and non-taxable goods for a single price, you are making a bundled sale.
-The general rule for charging PST on a bundled sale is that you charge PST only on the fair market value of the taxable portion.
+The general rule for charging PST on a bundled sale is that you must charge PST only on the fair market value of the taxable portion.
 The fair market value is the price that a good or service would normally sell for in the open market.

-For more information on bundled sales, please see Bulletin PST 316, Bundled Sales: Taxable and Non-taxable Goods and Services Sold Together for a Single Price.
+For more information on bundled sales, see Bulletin PST 316, Bundled Sales and Leases.

-Please note: You must pay PST on all taxable goods you purchase or make to help advertise or promote your business.
+You must pay PST on all taxable goods you purchase or make to help advertise or promote your business.
 This includes goods you give away for free or sell below cost.
-For more information, please see Bulletin PST 311, Promotional Materials.
+For more information, see Bulletin PST 311, Promotional Materials and Special Offers.